Nasarel Side Effects

 Generic Name: flunisolide nasal

-Note: This page contains side effects data for the generic drug flunisolide nasal.
-It is possible that some of the dosage forms included below may not apply to the brand name Nasarel.
+Note: This document contains side effect information about flunisolide nasal.
+Some of the dosage forms listed on this page may not apply to the brand name Nasarel.

 For the Consumer

 Applies to flunisolide nasal: nasal solution

 What are some side effects that I need to call my doctor about right away?